 - Fantastic documentation of virtually every aspect of the Barebones CMS.

 - Several additional products that leverage aspects of the Barebones CMS core without needing Barebones CMS to be installed.
 These products are self-contained and meant to be used by programmers to quickly develop some sort of extension to an existing system.
 The license of these products are also your pick of MIT or LGPL.

 - Shortcodes, widgets, and plugins on the Barebones CMS website go through a strict security auditing process that evaluates both the developer and their code with a goal of zero defects.

 There are a ton more features but these are the ones I deem important to Barebones CMS.

 At this point you may or may not be convinced that Barebones CMS should be in your arsenal of web development tools.
 That's fine.
-Before writing it off though, be sure to read the rest of the Getting Started documentation.
+Before writing it off though, be sure to check out the Barebones CMS Demo and read the rest of the Getting Started documentation.

 Once you are ready, head on over to Download Barebones CMS.